darkfrontcode/Weather-Audition-Challenge-/README.md

 [Live Code & Running ( Stackblitz )](https://stackblitz.com/edit/vite-pt41rt?file=src/application/application.component.tsx)

-On Stackblitz panel, after all npm tasks finished, go to "Open in New Tab" option on "top-right" corner of the screen to run application in a fully dedicated screen unplugged from editor.
+On the Stackblitz panel, after all npm tasks are finished, go to the "Open in New Tab" option on the "top-right" corner of the screen to run the application in a fully dedicated screen unplugged from the editor.

 <p align="center">
 	<img src="https://github.com/darkfrontcode/Weather-Audition-Challenge-/blob/main/screenshots/unplugged.png">